-4.0 RECRUITING, PREPARING, AND TRAINING EFFECTIVE TEACHERS AND PRINCIPALS - Required If the school system is not using Title IIA funds for one or more of these purposes in this section, please record N/A in the appropriate boxes.
-US Ed Allowable Brief Description of Your Cite: Total Item Activities Activity including: Public the level of anticipated evidence School outcomes study or studies Costs implementation plan that support this intended audience activity/series specific timeline the rationale for plan for evaluation your rating 1.
-Strategies and Activities to Recruit and Hire Effective Teachers and Principals 1.1 N/A Developing and implementing initiatives to assist in recruiting, hiring, and retaining effective teachers, particularly in low-income schools with high percentages of ineffective teachers and high percentages of students who do not meet the challenging State academic standards, to improve within-district equity in the distribution of teachers, consistent with section 1111(g)(1)(B).
+4.0 RECRUITING, PREPARING, AND TRAINING EFFECTIVE TEACHERS AND PRINCIPALS - Required

+If the school system is not using Title IIA funds for one or more of these purposes in this section, please record N/A in the appropriate boxes.
-The LSS may develop

-screening candidates and enabling early

-N/A

-initiatives that

-expert help in

-provide:

-Γ 1 hiring [Section 2103](b)(3)(B)(i) 1.1.2 ii. differential and incentive pay for teachers, principals, or other school leaders in high-need academic subject areas and specialty areas, which may include performance-based pay systems N/A Note: Because the purpose of Title II Part A is to increase student achievement, programs that provide teachers and principals with merit pay, pay differential, and/or monetary bonuses should be linked to measurable increases in student academic achievement produced by the efforts of the teacher or principal [section 2101(1)].
+Item #US Ed Allowable ActivitiesBrief Description of Your Activity including: • anticipated outcomes • implementation plan • intended audience • plan for evaluationCite: • the level of • study or studies that support this activity/series • the rationale for your ratingTotal Public Costs1.Strategies and Activities to Recruit and Hire Effective Teachers and PrincipalsN/AImage: study or studies • the rationale for your rating1.1Developing and implementing Initiatives to assist in recruiting, hring, and retaching effective teachers, particularly in low-income schools with high percentages of ineffective teachers and high percentages of students who do not meet the challenging State academic standards, to improve within-district equity in the distribution of teachers, consistent with section 1111(g)(1)(B).N/A1.1.expert help in screening candidates and enabling earlyN/A 1.1 Developing and implementing initiatives to assist in recruiting, hiring, and retaining effective teachers, particularly in low-income schools with high percentages of ineffective teachers and high percentages of students who do not meet the challenging State academic standards, to improve within-district equity in the distribution of teachers, consistent with section 11111(g)(1)(B).
+N/A 1.1.1 expert help in screening candidates N/A # Activities Activity including: • anticipated outcomes • implementation plan • intended audience • specific timeline • plan for evaluation the level of evidence study or studies that support this activity/series the rationale for your rating Public School implementing initiatives to assist in recruiting, hiring, and retaining effective teachers, particularly in low-income schools with high percentages of ineffective teachers and high percentages of students who do not meet the challenging State academic standards, to improve within-district equity in the distribution of teachers, consistent with section 1111(g)(1)(B).N/A1.1.1expert help in screening candidatesN/A 1.
+Strategies and Activities to Recruit and Hire Effective Te eachers and Principals screening candidates 1.1 implementing initiatives to assist in recruiting, hiring, and retaining effective teachers, particularly in low-income schools with high percentages of ineffective teachers and high percentages of students who do not meet the challenging State academic standards, to improve within-district equity in the distribution of teachers, consistent with section 1111(g)(1)(B).
+N/A 1.1.1 screening candidates N/A hiring [Section 2103](b)(3)(B)(i) 1.1.2 ii. differential and incentive pay for teachers, principals, or other school leaders in high-need academic subject areas and specialty areas, which may include performance-based pay systems N/A Note: Because the purpose of Title II Part A is to increase student achievement, programs that provide teachers and principals with merit pay, pay differential, and/or monetary bonuses should be linked to measurable increases in student academic achievement produced by the efforts of the teacher or principal [section 2101(1)].
 1.1.3 teacher, paraprofessional, principal, or other school leader advancement and professional growth, and an emphasis on leadership opportunities, multiple career paths, and pay differentiation; [Section 2103](b)(3)(B)(iii) N/A